Select the Line tool

 Set the width of your line

-Choose the width of your line in the options bar by setting the desired Stroke size with Weight set to 0.
+Set the width of a shape line with the Weight settings in the options bar.
 For best results, ensure the Align setting in the Stroke options is set to Center or Outside.
 The stroke weight will not be visible if Inside alignment is selected.
-Alternatively, you can set the width of your line using Weight in the options bar with or without a stroke.

 Path or Pixels Mode: